syhpoon/xyzcmd/doc/developer/keycodes.rst

 .. note::

    Please note, that data is stored in subsections based on TERM environment variable value.
-Thus all keycodes, which was learned by invoking ``learn_keys`` in xterm will be saved in ``xterm`` subsection and won't conflict with ones learned in ``cons25`` etc.
+Thus all keycodes, which were learned by invoking ``learn_keys`` in xterm will be saved in ``xterm`` subsection and won't conflict with ones learned in ``cons25`` etc.